wessport/Geoalchemist/content/post/SQL_Basics_WHERE.md

 - SQL Basics
 ---

-Working with the **WHERE** clause and **SQL operators** to refine data requests.
+Working with the WHERE clause and SQL operators to refine data requests.

 <!--more-->

 In my last post I covered the basics of the `SELECT` statement and what exactly Structured Query Language (**SQL**) is.
-In today's post, we're adding a new clause to the `SELECT` statement that will allow us to refine our data requests.
+In today's post, we're adding a new clause to the `SELECT` statement that will allow us to constrain our data requests.
 If this is your first introduction to **SQL**, I recommend you check out my previous post which you can find [here](/2017/12/sql-basics-the-select-statement/).

 ## The WHERE Clause ##